17 Things Nobody Tells You About Living in Sicily

 As always, if you have any questions then please don’t hesitate to ask me in the comments section below.

-I’m no expert on the topic by any means, but I have spent my fair share of time on the island, and I like to think that I know a thing or two about la dolce vita in Sicilia.
+I’m not some kind of immigration expert, nor do I work in real estate, but I have spent a lot of time in Sicily, and I like to think that I know a thing or two about la dolce vita in Sicilia.

 Until next time,